Dallas: J.R. Returns: Plot summary

 Ewing Oil and being disowned by his progeny, son John Ross (Omri Katz).
 In the years that have passed, however, J.R. has become rejuvenated and wants to return to the oil business.

 Meanwhile, Bobby Ewing (Patrick Duffy) lives at Southfork Ranch alone with his son Christopher (Christopher Demetral).
 After Cliff Barnes (Ken Kercheval) took over Ewing Oil, Bobby was given the deed to Southfork after Miss Ellie Ewing and Clayton Farlow opted to retire to travel.
 Having been out of the oil business for some time, Bobby is considering selling the ranch.

 Cliff, meanwhile, is also looking for a way out of the business.
 Although he won the ultimate victory over the Ewing family, Cliff has grown more and more frustrated over the amount of time that running the oil company has taken from him.
 He desires to spend more time with his family, especially his wife Afton Cooper and his recently discovered daughter Pamela Rebecca, and has been in what he thought were secret talks with Carter McKay (George Kennedy) to merge Ewing Oil and WestStar Oil.
 J.R., however, pays a surprise visit to Cliff's office and tells him he intends to enter the bidding war.

-In order to do this, J.R. is going to need financial backing and after Bobby refuses to go along with him, he enlists the assistance of his former assistant Sly Lovegren (Deborah Rennard), Ewing family accountant Harv Smithfield (George O. Petrie), and Harv's daughter and business partner Anita (Tracy Scoggins) to try and find some way to get enough money to buy back into the business.
+In order to do this, J.R. is going to need financial backing and after Bobby refuses to go along with him, he enlists the assistance of his former assistant Sly Lovegren (Deborah Rennard), Ewing family attorney Harv Smithfield (George O. Petrie), and Harv's daughter and business partner Anita (Tracy Scoggins) to try and find some way to get enough money to buy back into the business.

 In her search, Anita discovers a previously unknown stock portfolio belonging to John Ross.
 Prior to his death, Jock Ewing had bought five thousand shares of a technology company named Cyberbyte and had placed them in a trust for his grandson.
 As it happens, John Ross' eighteenth birthday is approaching and J.R. figures that the trust will become his son's to do as he wishes shortly.
 However, Jock added a condition to the terms of the trust; John Ross is only to receive his portfolio once his father is dead, so as to prevent J.R. from potentially pulling one of his usual tricks to access the money.